JonathanMagnan/ireviewapple.com/pages/documentations/ipad-accessories.md

 # Apple Pencil battery

-Unlike other accessoires from Apple, the Pencil doesn't have a physical charge indicator or LED light on its body.
+Unlike other accessories from Apple, the Pencil doesn't have a physical charge indicator or LED light on its body.
 That said, here are the steps to check its current battery life.

 ## First Generation